 - Properly dispose of any unused medications.

-Medicare is implementing new policies for opioid prescriptions beginning January 2019.
-These new policies were developed in an effort to promote safe use of prescription opioids.
-Providence Medicare Advantage Plans is implementing new opioid prescribing policies that will impact Medicare Part D members.
+The Centers for Medicare & Medicaid Services (CMS) implemented new regulation for opioid prescriptions beginning January 2019.
+This regulation was developed in an effort to promote safe use of prescription opioids.
+Providence Medicare Advantage Plans implemented opioid prescribing policies that impact Medicare Part D members.

 Providence Medicare Advantage Plans and your pharmacist will do safety reviews of your opioid pain medications when you fill a prescription.
 These reviews are especially important if you have more than one doctor who prescribes these drugs.
 In some cases, your pharmacist may need to first talk to your doctor or your doctor may need to submit additional information to Providence Medicare Advantage Plans.